Window Cleaning Prices: How to Set Rates, Price Jobs, and Maximize Profit

 Labor costs

-- Types of windows: Different windows require different tools and ways to clean, which could increase the length of the job.
+- Types of windows: Different windows require different tools and cleaning methods, which could increase the job’s duration.

 - Number of windows: The more windows there are, the longer it’ll take to complete the work.